 What the heck is a magnet cone?
 Brute magnetics makes these special cones for their magnets.
 They are supposed to help prevent your magnet from getting snagged.

-If you don’t want to buy one there is a DIY method.
+If you don't want to buy one there is a DIY method.
 Basically, it involves melting a water bottle around your magnet.
-I talked about it in this article here.
+I talked about making your own magnet cone in this article.

 It is very important to always wear gloves while magnet fishing.
 There are lots of sharp objects that you will find and the water is usually pretty gross.
 It's best to keep your hands covered and protected from all of that.